sandpiper-framework/sandpiper/test/api/README.md

 ## Slices and Subscriptions

-Now that we have two trading partners defined, we need a structure that organizize the data we want to share between them.
+Now that we have two trading partners defined, we need a structure that organizes the data we want to share between them.
 This structure is called a `slice` and the way we assign these slices to companies is with a `subscription`.

 Under the "Slice Resource" folder you should see two "POST Add" requests.
 In each case, the request body is provided to create a new slice.